radius-project/design-notes/architecture/2024-06-resource-extensibility-feature-spec.md

 ### Positive user outcomes

-- Author and deploy : I can bring my own applications with custom resources/services and integrate with Radius seamlessly.
+- Author and deploy: I can bring my own applications with custom resources/services and integrate with Radius seamlessly.
 I don’t have to write Go code to integrate with Radius components and can use simple resource specification to generate the resource definition and integrate with Radius

 - Recipes for user defined types: I can create Recipes for the custom resource types and deploy via Radius